Tess of the D'Urbervilles (2008 TV serial): Reception

 Reaction to the serial was mixed, generating mainly warm but unenthusiastic reviews.
-Most critics were impressed with the acting, especially of Gemma Arterton's portrayal of the titular character, but found the series period details to be anachronistic for the era.
+Most critics were impressed with the acting, especially of Gemma Arterton's portrayal of the titular character, but found the period details to be anachronistic.

 Euan Ferguson of The Guardian praised the first and second episodes as "wonderful", and that while it lacked the "bubbling, spirited humour of Cranford" it was "less insipid than so much Austen".
 He also acclaimed Arterton as "terribly subtle" in the leading role.

 Hermione Eyre of The Independent called it a "commendably faithful adaptation" and praised Arterton's performance in the titular role, asserting that the actress "brims with life and spirit".
-Eyre did acknowledge, however, that the version lacked the "power" of Roman Polanski's 1979 version.
+Eyre acknowledged that the version lacked the "power" of Roman Polanski's 1979 version.

 Robert Hanks, also of The Independent, noted that the series "looks lovely" but perhaps "a bit too lovely".
 While noting Gemma Arterton as "gorgeous" he found the acting "mostly fair to middling" with the exception of Anna Massey, whom he called "quite brilliant" in the role of Mrs D'Urberville.
 Hanks also bemoaned the lack of realism, noting that too many costume dramas today "can’t afford to remind the viewer too explicitly just how grubby and laborious life was in the days before indoor hot running water, automatic washing machines and biological powder".

 In a review for the Thomas Hardy Society, Roger Webster praised many elements of the series; the casting, screenplay, and visual qualities of the production, and concluding his essay "it certainly has a great deal to offer as both literary adaptation and television drama.".